ShattersFly/Python-Random-Pony-Image-Derpibooru-/README.md

 For those who dont want to work with python, there will be .exe version(compiled with Pyinstaller) in Releases page

 # Customizing
-You can customize a warping 2 settings: Time interval, Tags On first run app will show where the config file is generated, there will be 2 lines contaning those 2 settings interval_minutes - how much time in minutes next image will be sent tags - tags that app will search for, it works same as search on derpibooru so make sure to search correct tags otherwise app will break
+You can customize 2 settings: Time interval, Tags
+On first run app will show where the config file is generated, there will be 2 lines contaning those 2 settings interval_minutes - how much time in minutes next image will be sent tags - tags that app will search for, it works same as search on derpibooru so make sure to search correct tags otherwise app will break